 Council's greatest capacity to improve waterway health that can be undertaken immediately and that fits within its roles and responsibilities is to use planning mechanisms, strategies and partnerships to:

-The natural environment is a core input into the liveability and prosperity of the city, and is embedded as core business for Council.
+The natural environment is a core input into the liveability and prosperity of the city, and is embedded as core business for council.

-Council will develop new approaches for nature conservation that require a step change; not incremental change.
+Council's role in nature conservation is to implement policy, provide management support and deliver on-ground outcomes in priority areas across the city, for local and regional benefits.
+Council will develop new approaches for nature conservation that require a step change, not incremental change.
 The window for innovation and action is over the next 5 to 10 years.